MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/da-100-08a_instructions.md

 	*In focus mode zooms the visual to full page size*.

-95. Hover the cursor over different segments of the pie charts to reveal tooltips.
+95. Hover the cursor over different segments of the bar charts to reveal tooltips.

 96. To return to the report page, at the top-left, click **Back to Report**.